rodriguezmeza/wlcf/README.md

 ## Introduction

-**w**lcf is a C code for computing correlation functions using SPT, EFT and Halo model.
+**wlcf** is a C code for computing correlation functions using SPT, EFT and Halo model.
 So far can compute only the 3-point correlation function (3pcf) for galaxy weak leansing convergence in a plane wave expansion.

 A short documentation can be found in a html version of the man (linux manual) version man.
 Look for it (`docs/man/wlcf.html`) an open it with a web explorer.